Nuhru1/Machine-Learning-K-Nearest-Neighbors-KNN-from-scratch-/README.md

 # Implementation using Python3:
 -Open the dataset from CSV and split into test/train datasets.

 -Calculate the distance between two data instances.

 -Get the k most similar data instances based on distance.

+-Generate a response from a set of data instances.

+-Compute the accuracy

+# Result: